AnmolVerma404/TicketOps/README.md

 ## 🚩Stack Explained

-- Typescript: a superset of JavaScript that adds static type definitions and other features to the language
+- **Typescript**: a superset of JavaScript that adds static type definitions and other features to the language
-- NodeJS: a JavaScript runtime built on Chrome's V8 JavaScript engine that allows developers to build server-side applications in JavaScript
+- **NodeJS**: a JavaScript runtime built on Chrome's V8 JavaScript engine that allows developers to build server-side applications in JavaScript
-- Express: a popular web application framework for NodeJS Nats streaming server: a high-performance messaging system for building distributed applications
+- **Express**: a popular web application framework for NodeJS Nats streaming server: a high-performance messaging system for building distributed applications
-- Docker: a platform for building, shipping, and running applications in containers
+- **Docker**: a platform for building, shipping, and running applications in containers
-- Kubernetes: an open-source system for automating deployment, scaling, and management of containerized applications
+- **Kubernetes**: an open-source system for automating deployment, scaling, and management of containerized applications
+- **Skaffold** is a service more like nodemon for kubernetes, it solve many time taking steps and automate applying, pushing, and redeploying of cluster.
+You just need to have a proper _skaffold.yaml_ file with it's command in it, inside your project directory and run the command `skaffold dev` to start the server.
+It will check the file for any changes you tagged inside skaffold.yaml congig file.
+Remember to push the build and push the image to docker hub before running skaffold dev.
+If skaffold is showing some error just restart it.
+- **Git submodules**
+  - When you are in a repo and need to add another repo in your project.
+  - This is the case to use submodules
+  - Steps
+    - Create a new repo
+    - Copy url of the repo
+    - Then run command of the parent repo `git submodule add <url> <file path>`
+- **NATS Streaming Server**
+  - Alternative of event bus
+    - Event bus was channel via which our Microservices can talk with each other.
+    - It's implementation was simple using Express and Axios
+    - Wherever an event get trigger it's send to the event bus, then event bus throw that updated/event to every microservice.
+    - But there were many missing functionalities
+      - History queue if a service stop running for sum time.
+The update should be saved in some sort of queue.
+So that when it's live again it get updated
+      - All event history, if new service in implemented it need to be updated with all the log's and data that was ever transmitted.
+      - This features can be build but we already have an solution for this i.e. NATS Streaming Server.
+Which solves this problem and make event bus handling easier.
+  - In this ticket application, NATS is being used.
+Ticket creation and updation for a large scale application have been made possible by it.

 ## 🚩Contributing